How to get from Cancun to Mexico City: 3 Best Options

 Yes, it is safe to drive from Cancun to Mexico City.
 You will often have the choice of taking free highways- marked in Spanish as “libre” or toll roads- marked as “cuota.”

-The toll roads are in great condition and in general will get you where you are going faster.
+The toll roads are in great condition and, in general, will get you where you are going faster.
 Roads are usually well-marked with signs pointing you to nearby cities.

 ✔️ Renting a car in Cancun